Muhammad Samad

-Muhammad Samad (born 1956) is a Bangladeshi academic, administrator and poet.
+Muhammad Samad (born 1958) is a Bangladeshi academic, administrator and poet.
 He was the former Pro-Vice Chancellor the University of Dhaka.

-Samad was awarded Bangla Academy Literary Award in 2020 for his contribution to poetry.
+Samad was awarded Ekushey Padak (language and literature) in 2024 and Bangla Academy Literary Award in 2020 for his contribution to poetry.

+Birth and Education

+Samad was born in 1958 in Sharishabari, Jamalpur district.
+He earned his BSS degree from the Institute of Social Welfare and Research of Dhaka University.

 Career

-Samad serves as the president of Jatiya Kabita Parishad (National Poetry Council).
+he serves as the president of Jatiya Kabita Parishad (National Poetry Council).
+Between 1997 and 2001, he was the general secretary of this council.
 His published collections of poetry include Ekjan Rajnaitik Netar Manifesto, Aami Noi Indrajit Megher Araley, Porabey Chandan Kath, Cholo, Tumul Brishtitey Bhiji, Sharater Akashey Purnima and Premer Kabita.

 Samad was a visiting professor at Winona State University in Minnesota.

 From 2012 to 2016, Samad was the Vice-Chancellor of the University of Information Technology and Sciences.
 In May 2018, he was appointed pro-vice chancellor of the University of Dhaka replacing Dr Akhtaruzzaman.

+He has been serving as president of Bangladesh Council for Social Work Education (BCSWE) since 2012 and was elected Board Member of Asian and Pacific Social Work Education (APASWE) for the term of 2013-17.

 After the fall of the Sheikh Hasina led Awami League government, the Ministry of Education removed Samad and replaced him with Sayema Haque Bidisha.